 How Many take Electrical Engineering Optional?

-On an average, between 100 and 150 candidates select the electrical engineering optional for the mains exam.
+On average, between 100 and 150 candidates select the electrical engineering optional for the mains exam.
 In the 2017 UPSC exam, all-India 27th rank was bagged by Rishi Raj, who had electrical engineering as his optional subject.
 The following table has the number of people who appeared and cleared the IAS exam with this optional.

 Electrical Engineering Optional Success Rate